 We ask each group to approach attaining sustainable funding as if they were a sports team preparing for a big competition.
 The best teams invest in the best coaches, the best equipment, and then they do what the coach tells them to do, even when they don't want to.

 Beyond the work of implementing the step-by-step tasks of the model, the biggest challenge for most teams is not stopping when the going gets tough—overcoming objections of others within the organization, dealing with staff turnover, and the day-to-day issues of running a nonprofit organization while working to bring a new culture into existence.

 While our primary objective is for each organization we work with to attain the significant sustainable funding metrics they set out to achieve, our groups tell us that over time, rather than being isolated to the fundraising "silo" of the organization, the philosophy and approach behind the Benevon Model starts to affect and inform every aspect of their operations.

-To borrow from the tech world, rather than being a software program on the desktop of their computer, like Microsoft Word or Outlook or Excel, the Benevon Model becomes more like the invisible Microsoft Windows operating system that drives all other applications.
+To borrow from the tech world, rather than being a software program or app on the desktop of their computer, like Microsoft Word or Outlook or Excel, the Benevon Model becomes more like the invisible Microsoft Windows operating system that drives all other applications.

 Therefore, beyond fundraising success, we want the Benevon practices and methodology for engaging and developing relationships with individual donors to become fully integrated into the fabric of each organization.